frePPLe/frepple/contrib/django/README.txt

   Lower versions may work, but are not tested...

 - Install django
-  FREPPLE NEEDS THE DEVELOPMENT VERSION OF DJANGO.
-AT THE TIME FREPPLE 0.5.2 IS RELEASED DJANGO WAS AT REVISION 8129.
+  FREPPLE NEEDS THE VERSION 1.0.2 OF DJANGO.
   Later versions of django may or may not work with frePPLe...
-  To get this version of django use the following command:
-    svn co --revision 8129 http://code.djangoproject.com/svn/django/trunk/ django_src
-  After checking out the Dajngo trunk, copy the django subdirectory to the site-packages subdirectory of your Python installation.

 - Some patches are required to django.
 To apply the patches, use the commands below or merge the updates manually.